 - chart paper for brainstorming (save for next lesson)

-- copy of Attachment One: Honesty Dissection for each group of four
+- copy of Handout One: Honesty Dissection for each group of four

 Students ask family members why it is important to them (and the community) that people are honest.

 Have a student recall the dictionary definition of honesty from the previous lesson (fairness and straightforwardness in conduct).
 Have the students rate on a scale of one to five how honest they feel different people or institutions are.
 Tell them you are going to name some people or groups and they are to rate their perceived honesty by holding up one to five fingers.
 Tell them to hold up five fingers if they think someone is extremely honest and one finger if they are not honest at all.
 They can hold up two, three, or four fingers to show levels of honesty.
 Teacher may choose from the following people and institutions for students to rate: How honest do you think your best friend is? [students hold up one to five fingers] How honest do you think your teachers are?
 Middle school students in general?
 A major corporation, such as BP?
 Your parents?
 The local weather reporter?
 Politicians in general?